Stephen Sondheim death: Tributes pour in after renowned composer dies

 ‘A titan of the American musical’: Tributes pour in after renowned composer Stephen Sondheim dies

-The composer has died, aged 91
+The composer has died aged 91

-Stephen Sondheim, the legendary theatre composer has died aged 91.
+Tributes have been paid to Stephen Sondheim, the legendary theatre composer, who has died aged 91.

 Regarded as one of the foremost artists of the 20th Century, Sondheim wrote the lyrics for West Side Story and composed Into the Woods among many others including Sweeny Todd and Company.

-Sondheim’s friend and lawyer F Richard Pappas announced his death, which he described as “sudden”.
+His friend and lawyer F Richard Pappas announced his death, which he described as “sudden”.

 According to Pappas, Sondheim had spent the previous day having a Thanksgiving dinner with friends in Roxbury, Connecticut.

-The world of theatre and film, meanwhile, have been paying tribute.
+The worlds of theatre and film have been paying tribute.

+Barbara Streisand wrote: “Thank the Lord that Sondheim lived to be 91 years old so he had the time to write such wonderful music and GREAT lyrics!
+May he Rest In Peace .”

+Cameron Mackintosh, the British theatre producer behind Les Miserables and Mary Poppins also paid tribute to Sondheim in a statement: “The theatre has lost one of its greatest geniuses and the world has lost one of its greatest and most original writers,” he said.

 Musical theatre actor Lea Solanga wrote: “Rest In Peace, Stephen Sondheim, and thank you for your vast contributions to musical theatre.
 We shall be singing your songs forever.
 Oh, my heart hurts…”

 While Josh Gad added: “Perhaps not since April 23rd of 1616 has theatre lost such a revolutionary voice.
-Thank you Mr. Sondheim for your Demon Barber, some Night Music, a Sunday in the Park, Company, fun at a Forum, a trip Into the Woods and telling us a West Side Story.
+Thank you Mr Sondheim for your Demon Barber, some Night Music, a Sunday in the Park, Company, fun at a Forum, a trip Into the Woods and telling us a West Side Story.
 RIP. “

-You can see more reactions to the news below.
+You can see more tributes to Sondheim here:

+Born in New York in 1930, Sondheim was tutored by the great composer Oscar Hammerstein and wrote his first musical at 15.
+He went on to have his first hit at just 27 with West Side Story which was a retelling of Romeo and Juliet set in Fifties New York City.

+In a Broadway career that lasted over 60 years, Sondheim co-created other classics of the stage such as Gypsy, Sweeney Todd and Company.

 Join our new commenting forum